Kalyanapu-Lohitha/PRODIGY_DS_02/README.md

 DATA SET: https://www.kaggle.com/c/titanic/data

-This repository consists csv files of titanic data set and the python scrip that shows the relationships between variables and plots that represent the trends in the data.
+This repository consists csv files of titanic data set and the python script that shows the relationships between variables and plots that represent the trends in the data.